 - All-or-nothing measurements with no middle ground.

-Businesses use them because they’re valuable and they’re valuable because businesses use them.
+Businesses use NPS because it’s valuable and it’s valuable because businesses use it.

 This circular logic is a perpetual motion machine.
 Popularity is interpreted as an indication of accuracy and confused with utility, which leads to wider use and less inclination to question the underpinnings – ad nauseam.